NorthPew/Chrome-New-Tab-Extension/README.md

 <details><summary><h3>chrome.storage</h3></summary>

-This extension uses *chrome.storage* in order to save all stuff such as your folders, quick menu items and bookmarks.
+This extension uses <a href="https://developer.chrome.com/docs/extensions/reference/storage/">chrome.storage</a> in order to save all stuff such as your folders, quick menu items and bookmarks.
 It falls in the permissions tab in the *manifest json*.
 Without this permission, all your stuff will be gone every time you clean your browser or when you close it.
-Here's how it's used: <a href="https://developer.chrome.com/docs/extensions/reference/storage/">chrome storage</a>.
 </details>

 <details>